 Check out “How We Raise the Bar for Curriculum Development” here.

-We currently offer Open Up Resources 6–8 Math and EL Education K–5 Language Arts.
-Recently we announced two more curricula in development, and we plan to continue expanding our offerings over time.
+We currently offer Open Up Resources 6–8 Math, EL Education K–5 Language Arts, Bookworms K–5 Reading and Writing, and we will offer a high school math curriculum authored by MVP Math during the 2019–2020 school year.
+We plan to continue expanding our offerings over time.

 OER are freely available materials that can be downloaded, edited, and shared to better serve all students.
 OER license types vary: some OER allow free download and use, while others also allow adaptation.
 We publish our curricula with a CC-BY license—the most accommodating license—which lets users distribute, remix, tweak, and build upon our work, as long as they credit us for the original creation.
 Learn more about OER here.